gzt5142/OrientationTools/README.md

-## Surface Normal Tools
+## Orientation Tools

-### Python Toolbox for ArcGIS Pro: Surface Normal Vectors
+### Python Toolbox for ArcGIS Pro: Surface Orientation Toolbox

 * __Study DEM__ -- Tool to process DEM inputs and generate the multi-band raster dataset representing the surface normal vectors used by all of the tools listed below.
 Surface normal vectors are derived from gradient.
 Two methods are offered as options for calculating gradient.
 Horn is the default, which will generate vectors which agree with Esri's hillshade output best.
-* _<u>Primitives</u>_ ToolSet
-    * __Hello World__ -- A demo tool to show how logging works, and to demonstrate how `ReliefTool()` is sub-classed.
-It does no work on its own; serves only as a coding example.
-    * __Lambertian Hillshade__ -- Computes Hillshade by Lambert's cosine emission law (i.e. light vector is dotted with the surface normal vector).
-Output in range from -1.0 to 1.0 inclusive.
-    * __Cast Shadows__ -- This is a line-of-sight tool rather than a surface-normal tool.
-Models the casting of shadows on the terrain by tracing rays from each point to the modeled light source.
+The output from this tool should be placed in a geodatabase.
+It will be a 4-band raster, with the bands being:
+    * DEM -- A copy of the elevation data
+    * Nx -- The X component of the surface normal vector
+    * Ny -- The Y component of the surface normal vector
+    * Nz -- The Z component of the surface normal vector

+  The output from this tool will be input for the following tools:

 * _<u>Shaded Relief</u>_ ToolSet
     * __Traditional Hillshade__ -- Produces a hillshade layer similar to that produced by other major players (Esri, GDAL, GRASS, etc).
 Output is unsigned integers from the range 0 to 255.
 All negative values from the Lambertian